anudeike/3dPlotting/README.md

-# 3dPlotting
+# Welcome to 3dPlot
-A small lightweight CLI that allows you to display 3d plots.
+A small lightweight CLI that functions to simply display bots

+## Getting Started
+Clone this repository with `git clone <url>`